-This roasted pumpkin salad is a riff on something I make all the time in autumn and winter, a vegan warm salad with some sort of roasted vegetable, lentils, greens, and a creamy tahini dressing.
-I shared a version of it about a year ago, my everyday spicy roasted carrots with tahini lentil salad.
+This roasted pumpkin kale salad is a riff on something I make all the time in autumn and winter, a vegan warm salad with some sort of roasted vegetable, lentils, greens, and a creamy tahini dressing.
+It’s a slightly fancier version of my everyday spicy roasted carrot salad.

-Choosing a tahini you actually like, also key.
+Choose a tahini you actually like.
 Turning it into a sauce and pouring it over roasted veggies is obviously not the same as eating straight from the jar, but it should be at least edible straight, or you won’t like the dressing either.
-Runny tahini is best – I particularly like this one, it’s my go-to when available.
+Runny tahini is best.

 - 1 teaspoon olive oil